Here at CRP we use a 3 ‘D’ approach to nurture and grow a business’ reputation:

-It’s critical that businesses have the ability to tell stories.
 Your messages will tell people what you're about, but your stories will get them to care.
-The popular CRP storytelling workshop builds on existing corporate messaging, and with the help of audience insights and business objectives, gives organisations a clearer sense of purpose, and brings corporate character to life by way of a compelling narrative.
+The popular CRP storytelling workshop builds on existing corporate messaging, and with the help of staff insights and corporate history, begins the process of producing the stories which incorporate reputation.

 Facilitated by a senior consultant, the workshop’s deliverables will include: